 The community is welcomed to the March 8 screening event at 7 pm in Rediger Auditorium on the Taylor University campus in Upland.
 Tickets are available at the door for $5.00 general admission.
 The event is free to Taylor students.

-The Envision Film Festival is hosted by Taylor’s Film and Media Production program and Taylor’s Center for Faith, Film and Media.
+The Envision Film Festival is hosted by Taylor’s Film and Media Arts program and Taylor’s Center for Faith, Film and Media.

 Read more in this Chronicle Tribune article.